FocalCodec: Low-Bitrate Speech Coding via Focal Modulation Networks: FocalCodec

 The training process consists of two stages.
 In the \textbf{first stage}, the compressor, quantizer, and decompressor are jointly trained to reconstruct the encoder continuous representations, ensuring that the tokens retain both semantic and acoustic information from the encoder, which is kept frozen.
 The training objective includes reconstruction loss and entropy loss.
 The reconstruction loss is computed as the squared L2 distance between the reconstructed and original encoder features.
 The entropy loss, defined as in \cite{yu2024lfq, zhao2024bsq}, encourages both confident predictions and uniform code utilization.
 Note that we omit the commitment loss used in standard VQ, as for BSQ there is no concern of embedding divergence (quantization error is bounded).

-In the \textbf{second stage}, the decoder is trained to resynthesize audio from the encoder continuous representations.
-This approach enables us to perform this stage in parallel with the first, simplifying the training setup.
+In the \textbf{second stage}, the decoder is trained to resynthesize audio from the encoder \emph{continuous} representations.
 The training objective includes adversarial loss, reconstruction loss, and feature matching loss, as in \cite{kong2020hifigan}.
 However, following \cite{zeghidour2021soundstream}, we use a hinge loss formulation instead of least squares.
 The reconstruction loss is computed as the L1 distance between the reconstructed and original log-Mel spectrograms, while the feature matching loss is the mean of the distances between the $l$-th feature maps of the $k$-th subdiscriminator.

+This design allows the second stage to run in parallel with the first, simplifying the training setup.
+At inference, the same decoder operates on dequantized features produced by the compressor-quantizer-decompressor pipeline.
+Because the decompressor is trained to reconstruct the original continuous features from the discrete codes, these dequantized features closely approximate the originals.
+As a result, the decoder maintains strong performance even when using dequantized features as input, without requiring any additional fine-tuning.

 This decoupled training approach ensures that both semantic and acoustic information are preserved in the tokens, which is crucial for downstream tasks while maintaining high reconstruction quality.
 If trained end-to-end without additional constraints on the hidden representations (\eg distillation loss), the reconstruction loss prioritizes acoustic features, as observed in \cite{defossez2023encodec,kumar2023dac}.